Shades7209/shadesx-crypto/ShadesX./README.md

-# ShadeX Crypto App 👋
+# ShadesX Crypto App 👋

 A modern, high-performance cryptocurrency tracking and trading application built with React Native and Expo.